FlexBE/flexbe.github.io/README.md

 The official documentation source is at [FlexBE Documentation](https://github.com/FlexBE/flexbe_docs).
 Please post suggestions and corrections [here](https://github.com/FlexBE/flexbe_docs/issues).

-As of 13-June-2024, the original documentation by Philipp Schillinger is still available [here](http://philserver.bplaced.net/fbe/).
+As of 13-June-2024, the original documentation by Philipp Schillinger is available [here](http://philserver.bplaced.net/fbe/).

 ## Publications